noxidsoft/plg_absoluteurls/README.md

 # plg_absoluteurls
-This Plugin converts all your links into ABSOLUTE URLS.
+This Joomla Plugin converts all your links into ABSOLUTE URLS.

 ###Usage:###
 * Make absolute - Turn all your links into absolute URLS?